sphinxc0re/percy-template/README.md

 cargo make run
 ```
 This will install all the tools needed, build the project and run a really small and fast web server on port 3000: http://localhost:3000/

+## Where to go from here
+For the actual documentation on how *percy* works, visit: https://chinedufn.github.io/percy/